msk/rescan/README.md

-# rescan
+# REscan

-A work-in-progress port of Hyperscan to Rust
+REscan is a work-in-progress port of Hyperscan to Rust.